CastelBrando

 CastelBrando, former Castrum Costae, is a medieval castle situated on a dolomite limestone rock at an elevation of 370 m above sea level, overlooking the villages of Cison di Valmarino and Valmareno, Northern Italy.
-The name CastelBrando is due to the name Brandolini, the ancient family from Forlì, who were the Lords of the castle.
+The name CastelBrando stems from Brando I of the name Brandolini, an ancient family from Forlì, who were the Lords of the castle.

 History

 CastelBrando was originally built in the Roman age as a defensive fortress in order to protect the important lines of communication which connected Northern Italy to the countries on the other side of the Alps.
 Originally there was a garrison here protecting the territory between the Piave and the Livenza rivers in order to facilitate the safe construction of the pre-alpine part of the Via Claudia Augusta, an important Roman road, which linked the valley of the Po River with Rhaetia (modern Austria).
 The original castrum, dating from 46 AD is still visible today.
 A recent archaeological excavation has uncovered a 3 m diameter bread-oven within the castrum, dating from the same period.
 The original Roman baths have also been excavated, as have the original pipes of the aqueduct which supplied water from three nearby natural springs.
 These springs still provide water for the castle today.
 During the European Migration Period the fortress became an important defensive position against barbarian invasions.
 Over the centuries the castle has been subject to numerous enlargements and renovations.
 During the 13th century the castle was substantially enlarged while under the ownership of the Da Camino family, who lived there from 1233 to 1335.
 Their architectural additions included surrounding the castle with imposing Guelph-Ghibelline style battlements and building a central tower.
 Gherardo III da Camino, the great Italian feudal lord and military leader was born in the castle in 1240.